RHL - Pilates

 "It's really great.
 Jo [the tutor] is perfect for this class which is lively & great fun - laughter is the best medicine.
 I’m extremely impressed with this programme & hope you can continue to expand."

 What should I bring to class and what should I wear?

 You should wear comfortable clothes that do not restrict your movement.
 You will be lying on the floor for many of the exercises, so skirts are not suitable.
 It is preferable to do the class barefoot.
 You may keep your socks on if you prefer, but it is not advisable to wear shoes.
 You may wish to bring a sweatshirt or jumper to wear at the beginning and end of the class, particularly during colder weather.

 You should bring an exercise mat if you have one, or a thick blanket or towel to lie on.
 You may also want to bring a bottle of water with you.

 Please click here to view our latest class timetable.

-Please call us on 01252 362660 if you have any queries or would like to book onto a class.
+Please contact us if you have any queries or would like to book onto a class.